Ménière's & Vestibular UK

 - Contact before applying: Pre-application contact is welcomed and can help ensure alignment before investing time in a full application

-- Plan for quarterly cycles: With only four application deadlines per year, plan ahead and submit well before your project needs to start
+- Plan for quarterly cycles: With four trustee meetings per year, plan ahead and submit well before your project needs to start

 - Budget strategically: Small grants (under £12,000) have faster decision timelines - consider whether your project could be scoped for this category